puppetlabs/puppet-docs/source/puppet/4.4/reference/system_requirements.markdown

 ## Puppet agent

 The Puppet agent service is lightweight enough to run on nearly any system capable of running a Ruby interpreter.
-To be managed by a Puppet master, the agent must be accessible from the master.
+To be managed by a Puppet master, the agent must be able to communicate with the master.
 See the [pre-installation instructions][preinstall-network] for details about the required DNS and port configuration for agents.

 For simple installation, Puppet builds and packages the open source agent and its prerequisites for 32-bit (i386) and 64-bit (x86_64 and amd64) versions of many Linux distributions, OS X, and Windows.